DevOnTheRocks/SkyClaims/island-layout.md

 Regions with deleted islands will be reutilized by the island generator upon the next island creation.

 At time of setup, you will be able to reserve a square number of regions for a spawn/admin area.
+This area is automatically claimed with an admin claim after the first island is created.
 If you choose utilize a separate dimension for this purpose, region 0,0 (_block x,z: 0,0 - 511,511_) will still be reserved for vanilla world spawn!
 Anything built outside the designated spawn regions or player's islands may be cleared by SkyClaims' island generation routine.